AlessioTofani/Thesis/README.md

 # Thesis

-In order to make the code work the toolboox CORA is needed.
+In order to make the code work the toolbooxs CORA and cvx are needed.